Filing U. S. District Court Complaint Pro Se

 EEOC administrative judge’s decision cannot be appeal directly.
 Instead, Final Agency Decision (incorporating EEOC AJ’s decision) can be appeal to the Office of Federal Operations (OFO) within 30 days, or to U. S. District Courts within 90 days (see below for more detail).

-A civil action complaint must be filed within 90 days of receipt of the notice of your right to do so (when you receive ROI) or within 90 days of receipt of the final agency decision (issued on your formal EEO complaint).
+A civil action complaint must be filed within 90 days of receipt of the notice of your right to do so (you will receive the notice when you receive ROI) or within 90 days of receipt of the final agency decision (issued on the formal EEO complaint you filed against the federal agency).

 The file date is the date when your civil action complaint or other pleading is received by the U. S. District Court.

-The U. S. District Courts are governed by the Federal Rules of Civil Procedure (FRCP) (a code of rules and regulations governing civil litigations nationwide) and the Local Rules (a more detailed code of rules and procedures specific to the District that further governs the Court).
+The U. S. District Courts are governed by the Federal Rules of Civil Procedure (FRCP) (a code of rules and regulations governing civil litigations nationwide) and the Local Rules (a more detailed code of rules and procedures specific to the District that governs the Court more specifically).

 FRCP can be easily searched by section numbers on online.

-A civil action Complaint (of discrimination) must be filed with U. S. District Court in the juditial district where the alleged discrimination occurred.
+A civil action Complaint (of discrimination) must be filed with U. S. District Court in the District where the alleged discrimination occurred.

 Each U. S. District Court may have the complaint form or a template that you can use.
 Check the Court’s website.
-Or, go to Store for samples and purchase of Complaints.
+Or, go to Store for samples of Complaints to purchase and download.
 Some Court templates are confusing or not helpful.

-A civil action complaint of discrimination must be file at the federal district court within 90 days of the receipt of Final Agency Decision (FAD) or that of Report of Investigation (issued by Agency’s EEO HQ) which is issued with a notice of your election rights.
+A civil action complaint (of discrimination) must be file at the federal district court within 90 days of the receipt of Final Agency Decision (FAD) or receipt of Report of Investigation (ROI) (issued by Agency’s EEO HQ).
+ROI is issued with a notice of your right to file a civil action Complaint at a federal District Court.

 Excurses

-For those who received MSPB’s final decision, a request for U. S. District Court’s de novo review of your MSPB final decision (on the EEO components only) must be filed within 30 days of receipt at U. S. District Court..
-5 U.S.C. § 7703(b)(2).
-Or, instead, you may file an appeal of the Final MSPB Decision (on your discrimination claims only) to Office of Federal Operations (OFO) within 30 days of receipt of final MSPB decision.
-5 U.S.C. § 7703(b)(1).
+For those who received MSPB’s final decision, a request for U. S. District Court’s de novo review of your MSPB final decision (on the EEO components only) can be filed within 30 days of receipt of the final decision, pursuant to 5 U.S.C. § 7703(b)(2).
+Or, you may file instead an appeal of the Final MSPB Decision (on your discrimination claims only) to Office of Federal Operations (OFO) within 30 days of receipt of the final decision, pursuant to 5 U.S.C. § 7703(b)(1).
+If you did not file a Petition for Review with the MSPB (the Board), the Initial Decision becomes the final decision in 30 days of issuance.

-A request for judicial review of MSPB final decision (on non EEO claims) must be filed with US Circuit Court of Appeals for the Federal Circuit within 60 days of issuance of MSPB Final Decision.
-5 U.S.C. § 7703(b)(1)(A).
+A request for judicial review of MSPB’s final decision (on non EEO claims) must be filed with U. S. Circuit Court of Appeals for the Federal Circuit within 60 days of issuance of the MSPB’s final decision, pursuant to 5 U.S.C. § 7703(b)(1)(A).

-Advice: Do not seek Federal Circuit Court’s review of your EEO claims in your MSPB Final Decision.
-If you do, the Federal Circuit Court will remand the case to U. S. District Court, because the Federal Circuit has no jurisdiction on your EEO claims in your final MSPB decision.
+Do not seek Federal Circuit Appeals Court’s review of your EEO claims in your MSPB appeal in a “mixed case.”
+If you do, the Federal Circuit Court will remand the case to U. S. District Court for a judicial riview on the EEO claims raised therein.
+The Federal Circuit Appeals Court has no jurisdiction on your EEO claims discussed in the final MSPB decision and raised in your initial appeal.

 Filing U. S. District Court Complaint - continued